mikemac1/reading-notes-102/programming.md

 'Operator' - Description
 'typeof' - Returns the type of a variable

-'instanceof' - Returns true if an object is an instance of an object type
+==instanceof== - Returns true if an object is an instance of an object type

 References: